Updated in March 2020

 I’ve often been disappointed with homemade pasta bought from supermarkets or served at restaurants because they’re often not really “al dente” – soft on the outside, chewy at the centre.
 I began to believe that this was just a general feature of homemade pasta.

 But then I joined a “Perfect Pasta” cooking class in Tasmania and found that the secret to making homemade egg pasta very al dente is to work the dough.
 It’s not really a secret.
-I guess most restaurants don’t have resources to do more than the minimum kneading, but if you have about 2 hours in the weekend to spare, then give this a try at home.
+I guess many restaurants don’t have resources to do more than the minimum kneading, but if you have about 2 hours in the weekend to spare, then give this a try at home.

 The key is to knead the dough until it looks and feels as smooth as a baby’s butt!

 There were no recipes at our cooking class, but it was so straight forward, I had unintentionally memorised it and was able to successfully recreate the pasta at home.
-I love my pasta chewy so we worked the hell out of it and I’m confident to say I’ve never had better (or more al dente) homemade pasta before!
+I love my pasta chewy so we worked the hell out of it and I’m confident to say I’ve never had better (or more al dente) homemade pasta before.